kaygun/2022-Fall-388E/README.md

 (15 points) and might make adjustments on your data set, your hypothesis and your approach.

 At the end of the semester when you submit your final project, I also want a short description of who did what for the final project as a supplement.

+## Cheating

+Passing someone else's code or text as your own is cheating, or worse yet, theft.
+Copying code with variable names changed is another lazy form of cheating.
+Depending on severity of the situation, I may even report you to the university.
+In short, don't do it.

 # Weekly Course Plan